jacques-navarro/git-commands/README.md

 `show <short name>` displays URL and branch information

 `git fetch <short name>/[branch name]` pulls down all data that you don't have yet from a remote repo

-`pull` downloads and merges remote into current code
+`git pull` downloads and merges remote into current code

 `git push [short name] [branch name]` only works if another commit hasn't been pushed to remote

 ## Working with branches

 `git branch` - lists all branches
 `git <branch>` - creates a new branch
 `-d <branch>` - delete branch which has been merged
-`-D <branch> - delete branch that has not been merged
+`-D` <branch> - delete branch that has not been merged
 `-v` display last commit on each branch
 `--merged` display only branches which have been merged into current branch
 `--no-merged` display only branches which have not been merged into the current branch